Co-Author of SHTF Survival Boot Camp

 Don’t get me wrong, that’s a good start.
 But that is woefully insufficient.
 Not only in terms of actual resource, but in strategic mindset or proper planning for this preparation.
 We must take into consideration reasonably foreseeable problems.
 Is it reasonably foreseeable that there can be an interruption to our water supply?
 Yes, and it happens daily somewhere in the world.
 It doesn’t just mean the tap doesn’t work.
 It could also be the water is contaminated.

-If we fail to keep up our intake of water, we can experience significant problems very fast.
 A lot of people in survival training talk about the rule of threes: Three minutes without oxygen, three days without water, three weeks without food.
 Some even add in 3 hours without shelter, which is environmentally related.

 I want to challenge this because it gives a total false sense of security.